 In 1819 Nicol’s elder sister Christina married Alexander Patrick, a linen weaver of Scoonie Parish.
 They had a son – John Patrick.
 John eventually became a cabinet maker in Leven and married Agnes Murdoch Patrick c1840.
 They had at least eight children.
 On 9 November 1866, John Patrick (who was Nicol Malcolm's nephew) died in a cholera outbreak (see Dundee Advertiser of 10 Nov 1866 below) but before that he had diversified into golf club making.
 John’s business (and the family home) was at 3-4 Branch Street at Leven’s Shorehead.
 It was the low building shown on the left in the sepia image below.
 The building still exists today as a take-away pizza outlet.

-So, while Nicol Malcolm appears to have had no family of his own, he had many great nieces and nephews – three of whom were golf club makers.
+Nicol Malcolm married Ann Balmain in 1830 and later the same year their daughter Catharine was born.
+They appear to have had no further children and Ann died in 1843.
+Nicol had many great nieces and nephews – three of whom were golf club makers.
 He also seems to have been connected to another John Patrick - the pioneering local photographer - who had a studio in Leven, before he moved to Kirkcaldy and then Edinburgh.
-Nicol Malcolm married later in life, aged 43.
+Nicol Malcolm remarried later in life, aged 43.
 He married widow Ann Christian Gray (nee Wetherspoon) on 2 August 1844.
-Ann was recorded at Nicol’s Dubbieside residence in the 1841 census – three years before their marriage.
 Her first husband – John Gray the Cupar ironmonger – had died aged 39 in 1837.

 Nicol was a farmer at Dubbieside and had a dairy there.
 At the time of the 1851 census Nicol’s widowed sister Christina had joined Nicol and Ann (acting as house keeper).
 In 1861 the three – Nicol (still a farmer), Ann and Christina were still residing together at an address described as ‘Innerleven Cottage’.
 And in 1871, the household comprised: Nicol ('farmer employing 1 man and 1 boy'), Ann, Ann’s son from her first marriage (William Gray ironmonger) and a servant (Anne Dryburgh).
 By 1881, Nicol has passed away but Ann continued to reside at ‘Dubbyside Street’ – now with a niece and nephew (Anne and Edward Gray) and servant Mary Brown.
 Ann was described as an ‘annuitant’.